mcatta/node-thumb-api/README.md

 # node-thumb-service
-A simple API to resize image from GET params.
-Based on aheckmann/gm
+A simple API to resize image from GET params with cache support.
+Rsize use aheckmann/gm

 ## Requirements
 This API use [GraphicsMagick](http://www.graphicsmagick.org/) or [ImageMagick](http://www.imagemagick.org/) so you need to install that for the correct resizing of image.